This post may contain affiliate links. Please see my disclosure policy for details.

 Now, like me, you’re probably thinking that we got bamboozled and you’re probably right!
 But we were assured that those heading over were illegal (haha, even worse!), so we decided to head on out on the back seats.

-If you’re planning on hiring a motorbike and self driving, you will need to hire from Manali and make sure you’ve applied for the right transit pass online.
-You can check out prices here.
+If you’re planning on hiring a motorbike and self-driving, you will need to hire from Manali and make sure you’ve applied for the right transit pass online.

 3. You can do the Manali to Leh bus service all in one day/night or spread the journey over two